dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 So here we'll be using a super simple tool made by CorpNewt: [SSDTTime](https://github.com/corpnewt/SSDTTime)

-What this tool does is dumps your DSDT from your firmware, and then creates SSDTs based off your DSDT. **This must be done on the target machine running either Windows or Linux**
+What this tool does is, it dumps your DSDT from your firmware, and then creates SSDTs based off your DSDT. **This must be done on the target machine running either Windows or Linux**

 ## So what **can't** SSDTTime do